 For development purposes, PESSCARA supports a majority of tools used in the image processing community, including ITK, Slicer3D, FSl, and others.
 However, for algorithm development, Python is the preferred langauge for PESSCARA.
 Python is a very approachable, readable language that includes a number of powerful tools including Numpy, Matplotlib, scikit-learn, nipype, RPy, and pandas.
 The Jupyter Notebook development framework extends python, and is at the core of a substantial shift in the methodology of science, enabling iteration, documentation, and sharing of science.
 This philosophy is in perfect alignment with PESSCARA.
 It promotes reproducible research (i.e. provenance tracking of the entire history from input data, algorithms used, intermediate calculations, and results).
 Its interactive capabilities means that code that code already run can have its results used rather than re-running the code.

 While python is the ‘first language’ of PESSCARA, there are many libraries and developers that depend on other languages, including non-python libraries like ITK, FSL, ANTs, Slicer and others.
-Furthermore, by supporting enables development in many different languages including R, C++, Julia etc.
+Furthermore, by supporting Jupyter enables development in many different languages including R, C++, Julia etc.

 A Jupyter Notebook (showing your code, data, and results) can be easily shared by simply giving the URL and login credentials to your audience.
 In addition, the Results/Output, and comments (including LaTex and Markdown) can be integrated into the Notebook to document in a long-term and shareable way, what you have done.